bdoghomieg123/cmd-browser-for-reddit/README.md

     - password: your reddit password
     - username: your reddit username
     - user_agent: Enter jibberish here.
 I just put "Idk" (without the quotes.)
-- You are now ready to run the bot.
-All the files are connected and will run within the main.py file when relevant to the bot's task.
+- Run the main.py program.
+(As of 8/4/19.
+The inbox reader is broken.
+Feel free to read my shit code.
+Godspeed if you attempt to fix it.)
-- Text editor: If you don't have any special text editor other than notepad, I recommend geany. install geany from here: https://www.geany.org/download/releases/
+- Text editor: If you don't have any special text editor other than notepad, I recommend geany.
+It's easier to run programs in geany. install geany from here: https://www.geany.org/download/releases/
 - Open the program in geany.
 To run program in geany, simply press the F5 key.
 - Thank You and I hope you enjoy this program!